 The most important factor affecting molecular recognition is electrostatics, but it is also affected by shape and hydrophobicity.
 Cresset’s approach describes the electrostatic environment around a ligand or protein as a molecular interaction potential (MIP) or field.
-The MIP describes all of the energetically important interactions that a ligand can make with a protein, and viewing the MIP or a protein provides clear insights as to why some ligands bind more strongly than others.
-Describing molecules in terms of electrostatics rather than structure enables us to sensibly compare molecules from different series.
+The MIP describes all of the energetically important interactions that a ligand can make with a protein, and viewing the MIP of a protein provides clear insights as to why some ligands bind more strongly than others.
+Describing molecules in terms of electrostatics rather than structure, enables us to sensibly compare molecules from different series.

 Cresset has a patented method to compare the molecular interaction potentials for two molecules and compute a similarity.
 Field similarity is used to:

 Cresset’s main focus is the description of molecules in terms of electrostatics.
 For this to be effective, the electrostatic model needs to be accurate.
 Quantum mechanics calculations can give very accurate electrostatic potentials, but are still too slow in most cases.
 As a result, an accurate method of computing electrostatic potentials in a molecular mechanics context is needed.